-Any leave you add into the Leave sheet, you will see it automatically appear in the Calendar sheet.
+Any leave you add to the Leave sheet will automatically appear in the Calendar sheet.

 In the Employees sheet, you can enter their names, departments, whether they take leave in days or hours, and their allowance.

-- The Taken column is calculated for you based on the leave you have entered for each employee, and the dates filtered above.
-‘Taken’ leave is considered as any leave which is on today or earlier.
+The Taken column is calculated for you based on the leave you have entered for each employee, and the dates filtered above.
+‘Taken’ leave is defined as leave for today or earlier.

-You then enter leave into the Leave sheet.
-Each row should be 1 day of leave – so if the employee takes 5 days then this would be 5 rows.
-If the employee takes a half-day then the amount would be 0.5.
+You then enter annual leave into the Leave sheet.
+Each row should be 1 day of leave – so if the employee takes 5 days, then this would be 5 rows.
+If the employee takes a half-day, then the amount would be 0.5.
 The amount should be given in the unit (days or hours) which the employee is set up for.

-Columns A and B are automatically calculated for you, but if you insert a new row then you will need to copy these formulas to the new line.
+Columns A and B are automatically calculated for you, but if you insert a new row, you must copy these formulas to the new line.

 The lookup sheet allows you to configure the different types of leave which you manage.
-Add the codes, and colour code them to easy referencing.
-If you change the code/colour combinations then you will need to update the conditional formatting on the Calendar sheet.
+Add the codes, and colour-code them for easy referencing.
+If you change the code/colour combinations, you must update the conditional formatting on the Calendar sheet.

 Deduct from allowance is Yes/No and determines whether the leave of this type will deduct from the allowance of the employee.